yamnikov-oleg/adventofcode2017/Day 21 - Fractal Art/README.md

 #.|.#
 ```

-Each of these squares matches the same rule (`../.# =&gt; ##./#../...`), three of which require some flipping and rotation to line up with the rule.
+Each of these squares matches the same rule (`../.# => ##./#../...`), three of which require some flipping and rotation to line up with the rule.
 The output for the rule is the same in all four cases:

 ```
 ##.|##.